-- Exchange experiences disruptive incident on segment: Funds (2) Partitions ID: 20 - 3 Client sends a Logon to the Mirror and gets rejected due to inconsistent sequence number
+- 2 Exchange experiences disruptive incident on segment: Funds (2) Partitions ID: 20 - Client sends a Logon to the Mirror and gets rejected due to inconsistent sequence number

 Connection is not established.
-Client can use the value provided in the field Last Message Sequence Number next logon.
+Client can use the value provided in the field Last Message Sequence Number provided in the Logon Reject (102) messages.
+This is the max value that the client should set in their next logon.